The Movement for Deportation Defense: Information Hub

 The growing movement for universal representation

 Over the past decade, state and local immigration advocates, community members, and governments have led the movement for universal legal representation, responding to the failure of the federal government to provide due process rights and a fair day in court for our neighbors and community members who are facing deportation.
-Deportation defense programs across the nation, where people in immigration proceedings can obtain lawyers at no cost to them if they cannot afford it, include members of the Safety and Fairness for Everyone (SAFE) Network.
+Deportation defense programs across the nation, in which people in immigration proceedings can obtain lawyers at no cost to them if they cannot afford it, include members of the Safety and Fairness for Everyone (SAFE) Network.
 The SAFE Network is a unique collaboration of government leaders, legal service providers, and community-based advocates all working in partnership with Vera to establish universal representation programs across the country.

 Two in three people in the United States (67 percent) support government-funded attorneys for people facing deportation

-Vera partnered with the survey firm Lucid to poll residents across 18 jurisdictions (cities, counties, and states) and nationally between September 2019 and March 2022 to explore attitudes toward government-funded attorneys in immigration proceedings.5 These surveys reveal a pattern of robust and widespread support.
+Vera partnered with the survey firm Lucid to poll residents across 18 jurisdictions (cities, counties, and states) and nationally from September 2019 to March 2022 to explore attitudes toward government-funded attorneys in immigration proceedings.5 These surveys reveal a pattern of robust and widespread support.
 While immigration is often a polarizing issue between Democrats and Republicans, the polling revealed bipartisan support on this specific issue.
 These findings speak to widely held values of fairness and justice—and the idea that people in the United States believe in the right to an attorney in a court of law when life and liberty are at risk.
 National polling results by survey respondent characteristics are presented below.
 Use the map above to explore jurisdiction-specific polling (although Vera did not conduct surveys in all jurisdictions).6

 Take Action